-- Ensures that anyone who develops symptoms of coronavirus (COVID-19) can quickly be tested to find out if they have the virus, and also includes targeted asymptomatic testing of NHS and social care staff and care home residents.
+- ensures that anyone who develops symptoms of coronavirus (COVID-19) can quickly be tested to find out if they have the virus, including the targeted asymptomatic testing of NHS and social care staff and care home residents

-It is important for us to collect details from our staff, customers and visitors to support the NHS test and trace system should they need contacting after their visit.
+It's important for us to collect details from our staff, customers and visitors who visit our buildings to use our services to support the NHS Test and Trace system, should they need contacting after their visit.

 This will help the NHS to identify anyone who may have been in contact with COVID-19 and to help minimise the spread and contain any clusters.